damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 and kind, an uncommon cocktail of no-bullshit and no-asshole](https://medium.com/@producthunt/ben-horowitz-s-best-startup-advice-7e8c09c8de1b).
 Although the feedback is always about your work and not your person it will not be easy to receive it.
 1. **Anyone and anything can be questioned** Any past decisions and guidelines are open to questioning as long as you act in accordance with them until they are changed.
 1. **Disagree and commit** everything can the questioned but as long as a decision is in place we expect people to commit to executing it, which is [a common principle](http://ryanestis.com/leadership/disagree-and-commit-to-get-things-done/).
+1. **It's only a value if you do it when it hurts**.
+For example many companies in California do not give you the real reason you why they declined your application because it increases the chance of legal action.
+We want to only reject people for the right reasons and we want to give them the opportunity to grow by learning that reason.
+Therefore we'll accept the increased risk, hold ourself to a high standard of making decisions, and do the right thing by telling them what we thought.

 ## Five dysfunctions